welissonArley/Packages.MAUI/src/PinCodes.Authorization/readme.md

 #### Selecting a Keyboard Type

-The keyboard type is defined by assigning either a NumericKeyboard or an AlphabeticKeyboard to the CodePage.Keyboard property.
+The keyboard type is defined by assigning a NumericKeyboard, an AlphabeticKeyboard or an AlphanumericKeyboard to the CodePage.Keyboard property.

 ```xaml
 <pinCodeAuthorization:CodePage.Keyboard>